-Wild game is a delicious and healthy alternative to store-bought meats, and deer-hunting season often creates an abundance of fresh venison just begging for inventive ways to prepare it.
-But cooks often find that the stronger flavor of wild game meat can make the meat difficult to season well.
+Wild game is a delicious and healthy alternative to store-bought meats, and deer-hunting season often creates an abundance of fresh venison just begging for inventive ways to be prepared.
+Cooks often find that the stronger flavor of wild game meat can make the meat difficult to season well.
 Herbs offer the perfect solution.
 Bay, juniper berries, rosemary, sage, savory, and sweet marjoram all pair well with venison, as well as many other wild game meats.

-Bay leaves release their flavor slowly during cooking, so is ideal for soups and stews using venison.
+Bay leaves release their flavor slowly during cooking, so it's ideal for soups and stews, using venison.
 Normally, whole bay leaves are added during cooking, then removed before serving.

 Juniper berries are a classic addition to venison dishes.
 It lends a slightly acidic, almost citrus flavor to the meat.
 Like other strongly flavored herbs, it stands up well to the meaty flavor and nearly tames it.